deamorim2/sdbs/EN-US/equality.rst

 Spatially Equal
 ^^^^^^^^^^^^^^^

 As we saw above, exact equality does not take into account the spatial nature of the geometries.
-There is an function, aptly named :command:`ST_Equals`, available to test the spatial equality or equivalence of geometries.
+There is an function, aptly named ST_Equals_, available to test the spatial equality or equivalence of geometries.

 .. code-block:: sql